How to Implement Google Analytics

-There are many different analytic platforms you can use to monitor this data, but Google Analytics is a must.
+There are many analytic platforms you can use to monitor this data, but Google Analytics is a must.
 Not only is it free, but Google has you covered with an extensive and thoroughly customizable suite of analytic tools.

 As a disclaimer, there is a very high technical ceiling to using Google Analytics.
 This article covers setting it up at a basic (but extremely useful) level of functionality.